- GNOME is a sleek, innovative Linux distro based on Ubuntu.

 The KDE Platform includes some of the most powerful applications and technology for all types of computing needs.
 With this Linux distro for touchscreen, you have a wide range of powerful applications and technologies to work with – including innovative open-source 3D software – and it is always easy to learn new functionality.

-What’s more, KDE Plasma 5 allows you to run apps from multiple running sessions. it also integrates with other applications using KDE Connect.
+KDE Plasma 5 allows you to run apps from multiple running sessions.
+It also integrates with other applications using KDE Connect.
 All apps support touch and are designed for ease of use on a touchscreen.
 KDE is a great choice for Linux beginners and people who want to use touchscreens in their day-to-day computing.
 It is also good for people who want to try out new software.

 This is a Linux distro built on top of the popular GNOME 3.
 Cinnamon is an excellent choice for all your computing needs, including touchscreen devices.
 The desktop environment of Cinnamon makes it ideal for touchscreens, making it an excellent choice for all your computing needs.